 Maharajah Sawai Pratap Singh was the grandson of Maharajah Sawai Jai Singh II, the founder of Jaipur city.
 His term was marked with the constant attacks from Marathas.
 In many ways, its unfortunate that a great lover of art forms, literature, painting, and architecture was constantly worried.
 Maharajah Sawai Pratap Singh was the only successor to give an impetus to architecture.
 In Jaipur’s history, only three rulers have contributed significantly towards built heritage, art and culture – Maharajah Sawai Jai Singh II, Maharajah Sawai Pratap Singh and Maharajah Ram Singh II.

-Hawa Mahal is a symbol of the grandeur, skills and epitome of the Rajput architecture.
-Hawa Mahal is the only monument from Rajputana (erstwhile Rajasthan) which is widely recognized and loved.
-It is not merely an exotic structure meant for depiction of the great skills and workmanship which Jaipur and Rajput architecture attained.
+Hawa Mahal is a symbol of grandeur and epitome of Rajput architecture.
+It is not merely an exotic structure meant for the depiction of skills and workmanship which Rajput architecture attained.
 Hawa Mahal has been in use for more than 200 years.
-In a way, it has become emblem of pink city!
-It has enthralled the visitors and travelers with its magnificent architecture ever since it was built!
+In a way, it has become an emblem of the pink city!
+It has enthralled visitors and travelers with its magnificent architecture ever since it was built!

-If you love art, history and architecture, there is no reason to not visit Hawa Mahal.
+If you love art, history and architecture, there is every reason for you to visit Hawa Mahal.
 Its one of the most accessible tourist attractions of Jaipur since it is located next to the famous bazaar of Jaipur – Johari Bazar.
 I’m glad that I visited Hawa mahal.
-Unless you visit this beautiful monument, you won’t know what you are missing!
 TIP: Although very few tourists venture inside Hawa Mahal, it gets crowded since its a small building.
-Choose odd hours to avoid the rush during tourist season.
+Choose odd hours to avoid the rush during the tourist season.

 Hawa Mahal Timing: Hawa Mahal is open for visitors between 9 AM to 5 PM.